wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

 WPILib Installation Guide
 =============================

-.. note:: This setup is for C++\Java teams.
+.. note:: This setup is for C++/Java teams.
 LabVIEW teams should proceed to :doc:`Installing LabVIEW for FRC </docs/getting-started/getting-started-frc-control-system/labview-setup>`.

 .. tabs::